scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-market-prediction-affiliate-blocker/index.md

 <PieChart
 data={[
-{ platform: 'Kalshi', count: 137 },
+{ platform: 'Kalshi', count: 241 },
-{ platform: 'Polymarket', count: 114 },
+{ platform: 'Polymarket', count: 160 },
 { platform: 'FanDuel', count: 20 },
-{ platform: 'Onyx', count: 14 },
+{ platform: 'Onyx', count: 18 },
-{ platform: 'Underdog', count: 10 },
+{ platform: 'Underdog', count: 16 },
-{ platform: 'ProphetX', count: 9 },
+{ platform: 'ProphetX', count: 11 },
 ]}
 labelName="platform"
 valueName="count"
 />

 Obviously, everyone’s feed is very different.
 Mine centers on sports and politics, which now seem more geared toward gambling, unfortunately.
-With that said, the scale of this marketing campaign is staggering.
-One in four tweets that I should have seen is written by these gambling affiliates.
-While it is certainly not the case that these accounts are constantly spewing gambling ads, there seems to be something much larger at play as these companies continue to prey on people through constant marketing, addiction, and hope of making money.
+In addition, many of these accounts tweet frequently, especially during live games, trade rumors, and major world news.
+For example, during testing today, several of these accounts tweeted about the impending NBA trade deadline, Austin Reaves’ injury, the Lakers/Knicks game on national television, and the Grammys.
+Even with all the caveats, there is no denying the web of influence that these companies have in social media.
+While it is certainly not the case that these accounts are constantly spewing gambling ads, there seems to be something much larger at play as these companies continue to prey on people through constant marketing, addictive products, and promising the hope of making money.

 ## Try It Yourself